rosewarnedm/COTD/README.md

 # Cases of the day

-These cases have been curated automatically to sieive them out from the normals that abound.
+These cases have been curated automatically to sieve them out from the normals that abound.
 They are intended to be bulk training for a radiologist's retina.
 15 mins a day to get the brain and eyes warmed up...

 ## Monday 17 June
 1. **RWT10927417** - Features suggestive of gallstone ileus with a fistulous tract between the gallbladder and proximal duodenum, along with complex liver cysts.